guneetsingh1592/chatbot/README.md

 ## Resources

 - To find more information on using the **Node.js Builder**, please refer to the [Node.js Builder (@now/node)](https://zeit.co/docs/v2/deployments/official-builders/node-js-now-node/) documentation.
+(Zeit is now part of vercel)

 - Check out how to [Deploy any of your applications with ZEIT Now.](https://zeit.co/docs/v2/deployments/basics)